BlogAnton Ignashev

 How the Process Works

-The audit runs over two to three weeks and consists of three phases:
+The audit runs over two to three weeks, in three phases:

 Phase 1 — Discovery (Week 1)